Arche Resonance Theory

 12.1 The Dimensionality Argument

-The complex parameter space of the Archeos is irreducibly two-dimensional: every complex parameter carries a real component and an imaginary component.
-A closed configuration that is meant to represent this space must therefore span both dimensions.
-A structure confined to one axis may be balanced in a limited sense, but it is geometrically degenerate with respect to the space it inhabits.
+The complex parameter space of the Archeos is irreducibly two-dimensional.
+Every complex parameter has a real and an imaginary component.
+A closed configuration that is meant to inhabit this space fully must therefore span both dimensions.
+A structure confined to one axis may balance in a thin sense, but it remains geometrically degenerate.

 12.2 The Configuration